 - Foods rich in protein: Your diet should include protein everyday, because many people tend to abuse carbohydrates.
 We are not only talking about animal protein.
 If you prefer vegetable protein, there are sources rich in it like legumes, nuts, mushrooms, etc. Protein is essential to your skin’s health.

 See also: The Amazing Health Benefits of Carrots

 Here are some supplements that will help supply or complement a diet rich in the foods that we just mentioned:

-- Vitamin C: This is one of the best supplements for your skin because it revitalizes it and makes it brighter, as well as rejuvenates it and helps it regenerate.
-You should take vitamin C in small doses throughout the whole day, because if you suddenly take a high dosage your body will eliminate the excess through urine.
-That is why you won’t have an overdose.
+- Vitamin C: This is one of the best supplements for your skin because it revitalizes it and makes it brighter, as well as helping it regenerate.
+You should take vitamin C in small doses throughout the whole day, because if you take a high dosage your body will eliminate the excess through urine.
+That is why it’s impossible to have an overdose of it.
 It will also help raise your defenses.

 - Organic Silicon: Silicon is essential for regenerating your skin.
 In this case, we recommend taking it in its organic form.

-- Selenium: Selenium gives your skin elasticity, which is especially essential for dry skin.
-Selenium based supplements can be combined with other minerals like zinc, which is also very beneficial, and tend to also have vitamin E.
+- Selenium: Selenium gives your skin elasticity, which is especially important for dry skin.
+Selenium based supplements can be combined with other minerals like zinc, which is also very beneficial, and tend to also contain vitamin E.